 21) Howard Leight by Honeywell with Multi-Position Dielectric Safety Earmuff

-Children with special needs often have auditory processing disorder.
+Children with special needs often have auditory processing disorders.
 It is for this reason that noise-reducing headphones or earmuffs can come very helpful in loud spaces.
 These personal tools can lower the overall decibel rate of background noise, reduce strain on the ears, and allow your child to better hear someone speaking to them.

 The Howard Leight II with Multi-Position Dialectric Earmuff is a multi-position headband that can be adjusted to fit over and behind the head and under the chin.
 This can be easily worn with face shields, respirators, and other personal protective equipment.
 This is a great alternative to cap-mounted earmuffs which provide the same hearing protection to the user.

 This earmuff is very lightweight and can be custom-fitted to the user’s head size.
 Also comes with dielectric construction for added protection in electrical environments.
-It has muffs designed with comfortable foam padding and are great in protecting hearing in high noise environments. though they lack much bass, the audio quality is superb
+It has muffs designed with comfortable foam padding and is great in protecting hearing in high noise environments. though they lack much bass, the audio quality is superb

 Its noise reduction rating is at 25 so you can be assured that your child is getting the best hearing protection there is.
-The headphones work well enough to block out most sound from 24+ people in a classroom making them great for students who have a difficult time focusing.
+The headphones work well enough to block out most sounds from 24+ people in a classroom making them great for students who have a difficult time focusing.

 What makes the Howard Leight Earmuffs perfect for kids is the larger ear-opening that can accommodate a child’s entire ear, resulting in a more comfortable fit.
-But while the earmuffs will perfectly fit for children and teens, they would not be as effective for small kids.
+But while the earmuffs will perfectly fit children and teens, they would not be as effective for small kids.

 You probably already know that not only toys can help increase their productivity, but some personal stuff to make their daily lives easier, as well.
 A soothing gift is not only enjoyable but can also make life easier for the whole family.

 Your house can be stocked with all the best you can provide, but to make all those special needs toys truly impactful, you also need to play with your child.